sebranly/tic-tac-toe/README.md

 - the `Square` component renders a single `<button>`
 - the `Board` renders 9 squares
 - the `Game` component renders a board with some placeholders

+## Limitations of this project

+I didn't invest time yet on new features recommended at the [end of the tutorial](https://reactjs.org/tutorial/tutorial.html#wrapping-up)